iobeam/iobeam/README.md

 ## Installation ##

-Included with each of [releases](https://github.com/iobeam/iobeam/releases) are binary executables (both 32- and 64-bit) for OSX (darwin), Linux, and Windows.
+Included with each release are [binary executables](https://github.com/iobeam/iobeam/releases) (both 32- and 64-bit) for OSX (darwin), Linux, and Windows.
 This is the easiest way to use the CLI, simply download the one that corresponds to your platform, rename it `iobeam`, and make sure it is executable.